-- When mask mandate orders (temporary or extended) are not in place, we strongly encourage all students, children, and adults entering a school building and/or getting out of their vehicle to wear a face covering.
-If face coverings are worn, they must be appropriate for the school environment and comply with the dress code.
-Masks are to cover the nose and mouth.
-KIPP Texas will monitor local and state orders and will communicate necessary information to families.
-If the mask policy changes, this will be communicated to families via social media and posted to the KIPP Texas website. - Texting or cell phone use while driving is strictly prohibited. - No student vehicles will be permitted to leave the school grounds during school hours, including the lunch hour, without permission from the school leader or assistant principal and a written request in advance from the parent or guardian. - Student drivers may only park in the designated spaces as assigned by the school.
+- Wearing of a mask or face covering is strongly encouraged when on KIPP property, including when a student gets out of their car and is walking in the parking lot. - Texting or cell phone use while driving is strictly prohibited. - No student vehicles will be permitted to leave the school grounds during school hours, including the lunch hour, without permission from the school leader or assistant principal and a written request in advance from the parent or guardian. - Student drivers may only park in the designated spaces as assigned by the school.
 The school reserves the right to allow fewer parking spots than demand due to safety and overall parking space availability. - Student drivers at all times will obey directions from staff performing parking lot duty. - Student drivers will display the parking pass provided by the school per the school's policy. - Drivers who are found to be habitually tardy will receive the standard consequences for tardiness as defined in the handbook.
-In addition, their parking privileges may be suspended or revoked.

-- Student drivers will be courteous drivers.
+In addition, their parking privileges may be suspended or revoked. - Student drivers will be courteous drivers.
 Speeding or driving recklessly without regard for the safety of others is a violation.
-The speed limit while on campus is 10 miles per hour. - A student may transport another student during the school day only if the student passengers' parent/guardian submits written consent and has been confirmed and approved by the school. - ALL regular school rules apply to the parking lot.
+The speed limit while on campus is 10 miles per hour.

+- A student may transport another student during the school day only if the student passengers' parent/guardian submits written consent and has been confirmed and approved by the school. - ALL regular school rules apply to the parking lot.